awsdocs/aws-systems-manager-user-guide/doc_source/application-manager-getting-started-permissions.md

 tag:UntagResources
 ```

 For information about creating and editing IAM policies, see [Creating IAM Policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_create.html) in the *IAM User Guide*\.
-For information about how to assign this policy to an IAM user, group, or role, see [Adding and removing IAM identity permissions](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_manage-attach-detach.html)\.
+For information about how to assign this policy to an IAM entity \(such as a user, group, or role\), see [ Adding and removing IAM identity permissions](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_manage-attach-detach.html)\.